 Deborah Kariuki, M.Ed., B.S.C.S.

-Master of Arts in Education Program Coordinator
+MA in Education Program Coordinator

 Rita Williams is the Program Coordinator for the MAE Program.
 She received her BS in Business Administration (Marketing) from the University of Baltimore.
 Rita thoroughly enjoys working with and providing support to in-service teachers as they progress through the MAE Program.